How to Price a Job as a Tradesperson in 2026

 Job Price = (Hourly Rate × Hours) + (Materials × 1.2) + Contingency Buffer

-Tradify lets you save your labour rates and common materials as line items, so building a quote takes minutes rather than half an hour.
-Your quote history also helps you see which jobs are most profitable — so you can focus on winning more of them.
+Jobber lets you save your labour rates and common materials as line items, so building a quote takes minutes not half an hour.
+Your job history also shows which jobs are most profitable — so you can win more of them.

-Once you’ve got your pricing right, read our guide on how to write a quote that wins jobs to make sure the presentation matches.
+Once your pricing is right, make sure your quotes are converting.
+Read our guide on how to write a quote that wins jobs to make sure the presentation matches the price.